kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 However, a problem arose.
 The Visual Testing tool takes approximately 10 seconds per a single URL to test.
 So if I ran the tool against all 6000 URL as a batch, it would take me 6000 * 10 seconds = over 17 hours.
 Obviously it's too long to repeat frequently.

-Therefore I wanted to select smaller number of URLs by some criteria out of the Excwel file to make the test run in a shorter time period.
+Therefore I wanted to select smaller number of URLs by some criteria out of the Excel file to make the test run in a shorter time period.
 If I choose 60 URLs, then the tool will run in 600 seconds = 10 minutes.
 That's OK.
 10 minutes break of work for tea will be welcomed.

 Also I wanted the tool to be flexible enough.
 For example, yesterday, I tested the production URLs for CompanyA; today, I want to test the development URLs for CommpanyB; tomorrow, I would want to test the staging URLs for CompanyL + CompanyM + CompanyN; next week, I will test the production URLs which ends with a string `login.html` of all 40 customers; etc.